mozilla/docker-etl/jobs/kpi-forecasting/README.md

 ### Local Python

 You can also run the code outside of a Docker container.
 The code below creates a new Conda environment called `kpi-forecasting-dev`.
 It assumes you have Conda installed.
-If you'd like to run the code in a Jupyter notebook, it is handy to install Jupyter in a `base` environment.
+If you'd like to run the code in a Jupyter notebook, it is handy to install Jupyter in your `base` environment.
 The `ipykernel` commands below will ensure that the `kpi-forecasting-dev` environment is made available to Jupyter.

 ```sh